-- 1.1 The senior management of the firm and those with direct responsibility for the management of the firm's audit and other public interest assurance business shall instil the necessary culture and behaviours respectively throughout the firm and that business, so as to ensure that meeting the ethical outcomes of the overarching principles and supporting ethical provisions is paramount and overrides all commercial interests of the firm. - The firm shall establish and apply confidential 1.11(h) - whistle-blowing policies and procedures across the firm which enable partners and staff to report, without fear, concerns about the firm's commitment to quality work and professional judgment and values in a way that properly takes the public interest into consideration.
+A1.1 The senior management of the firm and those with direct responsibility for the management of the firm's audit and other public interest assurance business shall instil the necessary culture and behaviours respectively throughout the firm and that business, so as to ensure that meeting the ethical outcomes of the overarching principles and supporting ethical provisions is paramount and overrides all commercial interests of the firm.

+1.1 - 1.22 Compliance

+A1.2 The firm shall establish and apply confidential whistle-blowing policies and procedures across the firm which enable partners and staff to report, without fear, concerns about the firm's commitment to quality work and professional judgment and values in a way that properly takes the public interest into consideration.